Chatham Strait

 Chatham Strait, or Shee ya xhaak in the Tlingit language, is a narrow passage of the Alexander Archipelago in the southeastern region of the U.S. state of Alaska.
 It separates Chichagof Island and Baranof Island to its west from Admiralty Island and Kuiu Island on its east.

 It is 150 mi long and extends southward from the junction of Icy Strait and Lynn Canal to the open sea.
 The strait is deep and 5–16 km wide.

 Naming

 The meanings of the parts of the name in the Tlingit language for Chatham Strait are as follows: Shee, Baranof Island; Ya, face; Xhaak, Center.
 The southern part of the strait was named Ensenada del Principe in 1775 by Juan Francisco de la Bodega y Quadra.
-In 1786 La Perouse gave it the name Tschirikow Bay, and in 1789 the fur trader James Colnett named it Christian Sound.
+In 1786, La Perouse gave it the name Tschirikow Bay, and in 1789, the fur trader James Colnett named it Christian Sound.
 Other early fur traders called it Menzies Strait.
-It received its present name in 1794 when George Vancouver named it Chatham Strait in honor of William Pitt, 1st Earl of Chatham; Chatham Sound, farther south in British Columbia, was named by Vancouver for his son John Pitt, 2nd Earl of Chatham, whose brother William Pitt, was Prime Minister of Great Britain.
+It received its present name in 1794 when George Vancouver named it Chatham Strait in honor of William Pitt, 1st Earl of Chatham.
+Chatham Sound, further south in British Columbia, was named by Vancouver for his son John Pitt, 2nd Earl of Chatham, whose brother William Pitt, was Prime Minister of Great Britain.